vectordotdev/vector/rfcs/2020-11-06-4909-remap-template-fields.md

 ## Scope

-This RFC will look into ways we can use Remap whilst still supporting the current method of templating fields.
+This RFC will look into ways we can use Remap whilst still supporting the current method of templating fields (known throughout this RFC as the template syntax).

 ## Motivation

-Using the Remap language rather than simple template fields provides much greater power in how these fields are defined.
-A difficulty does arise in that the templatie fields did provide a list of fields that were used in the template.
+Using the Remap language rather than the template syntax provides much greater power in how these fields are defined.

-This was straightforward as the template fields were very simply defined.
-With Remap it is much harder to come up with this list.
+The advantages of using Remap rather than the existing template syntax are:

+- One familiar syntax and function reference for Vector.
+- Access to all of remap's functions for templating.

+However, we do still need to support the template syntax in order to maintain backward compatability.

+## Internal Proposal

+There are two issues that need resolving to allow Remap to be used.

+### Determine which syntax is being used

+We need to determine if a template field is using Remap syntax or the template syntax.

+- With the template syntax each templated field will contain a single path - for example `{{ message.field[2] }}`.

+- With the Remap syntax it is possible to contain a single path, however this will be prefixed by a `.` - eg. `{{ .message.field[2] }}`.
+Any more complex syntax will be at minimum an `if` statement - eg. `{{ if .bar { .baz } else { .boo } }}` or a function call - eg. `{{ replace(.bar, "foo", "bar) }}`

+So, we can assume that if (after trimming) the template within the `{{..}}` starts with a `.` or it contains a single bracket `{` or parentheses (`(..)`) the syntax will be Remap syntax and should be parsed as such.

+### Removing fields used in the template

+A feature available with the template syntax is to be able to list all the fields used within the template.

 The Loki sink wants a list of the fields that were used in the template.
 It uses this list to remove these fields from the event sent to Loki.

-As an example if you had this sink:
+If you had this sink:

 ```toml
 [sinks.loki]